Skip to main content

 OPERATE_RET tkl_thread_get_watermark(const TKL_THREAD_HANDLE thread, uint32_t* watermark);

-Obtains the highest water mark (minimum remaining stack space) of the thread stack.
+• Feature: Gets the highest watermark (minimum remaining stack space) of the thread stack.

-• watermark: Output parameter, the highest water mark in bytes.
+• watermark: The output parameter for the highest watermark value in bytes.

 tkl_thread_get_id